 How to find a Professional Patient Advocate

 Finding an advocate in your area is getting easier.
 Today there are professional organizations where patient/health advocates belong.
-Most have search engines that allow the patient or their caregivers find an advocate who can help them.
+Most have search engines that allow the patient or their caregivers to find an advocate who can help them.
 Here are a few that you can review.

-AdvoConnection: the site provides access to patients advocates, patient navigators, case managers, elder care advocates, home health, medical billing advocates, legal and other forms of patient assistants who may be able to help you or your loved ones manage those many healthcare challenges.
+AdvoConnection: the site provides access to patient advocates, patient navigators, case managers, elder care advocates, home health, medical billing advocates, legal and other forms of patient assistants who may be able to help you or your loved ones manage those many healthcare challenges.
 The AdvoConnection Directory was developed to showcase and make readily available the member advocates of the Alliance of Professional Health Advocates.
 To search for an advocate, click here.

-Aging Life Care Association: is the professional organization for professionals who call themselves Aging Life Care Professionals – also known as – geriatric care managers.
-Both, take a holistic, client-centered approach to caring for older adults or others facing ongoing health challenges.
+Aging Life Care Association: is a professional organization for professionals who call themselves Aging Life Care Professionals – also known as – geriatric care managers.
+Both, take a holistic, client-centered approach to care for older adults or others facing ongoing health challenges.
 Working with families, the expertise of Aging Life Care Professionals provides the answers at a time of uncertainty.
 Their guidance leads families to the actions and decisions that ensure quality care and an optimal life for those they love, thus reducing worry, stress and time off of work for family caregivers.
 Click here to find a member of the Aging Life Care Association.

 National Association of Healthcare Advocate Consultants: is the professional healthcare advocacy organization; they are dedicated to the improvement of patient outcomes through continuing education, promotion of national standards of practice, and active pursuit of policy changes, leading to a high standard of person-centered healthcare.
 To find an advocate click here.